chengkuanz/cst8359-Assignment2/README.md

 - **View News**: Display news items associated with a specific sport club, including the file name and images.
 - **Delete News**: Safely remove news items from the database, with checks to ensure integrity before deletion.

-## Technologies Used

-- **ASP.NET Core MVC**: For developing the web application following the Model-View-Controller pattern.
-- **Entity Framework Core**: As an ORM (Object-Relational Mapper) to interact with the database using .NET objects.
-- **Azure SQL Database**: For secure and scalable data storage.
-- **Azure Blob Storage**: For storing media files (news images).
-- **Azure Web App**: For deploying the application to the cloud.
-- **Bootstrap**: For responsive design and a consistent user interface.
-- **C#**: The primary programming language used for back-end development.
-- **LINQ (Language Integrated Query)**: For querying the database in a more readable and concise manner.
-- **Razor Pages**: For generating dynamic web content using C# and HTML.
-- **Data Annotations**: For model validation and enforcing rules on the data input.
-- **Dependency Injection**: To inject services into controllers, following the SOLID principles.

 ## Requirements